yclee0418/sparkTeach/sbt/README.md

   * so we need to create plugins.sbt into project folder within scala project folder by following command:
     <pre><code> echo 'addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "5.2.4")' > project/plugins.sbt
            (if project folder not exist, create it first)</code></pre>
-  * then use `sbt` command to enter sbt environment, and use `eclipse` command to create eclipse project
+  * then use `sbt` command to enter sbt environment, and use `eclipse` command in sbt env to create eclipse project